 Real estate investment trusts rely on underlying real estate properties to generate income.
 Valuation is thus important which means an investor should not overpay just to get a piece of a REIT holdings.

 A REIT worth investing should possess the growth element.
 In this case, it should be in a position to guarantee consistent growth in rental income which leads to higher dividend yields.
 Growth can either be organic or inorganic.

 Inorganic growth is whereby a REIT is able to expand its portfolio through new property purchases that have the potential to generate more rental income.
 Organic growth, on the other hand, may come through positive rental reversion and increased occupancy.

 Good Cap Rate

 REITs grow their holdings by buying and leasing property.
-That said a good REIT should have good capitalization rate which means better returns on any investment made over time.
+That said a good REIT should have a good capitalization rate which means better returns on any investment made over time.
 A higher capitalization rate underscores the management ability to generate higher rental income on the property.

 Benefits of REITs Investment